jayhchoi/Learn-Javascript/Project-Micropost/README.md

 # Micropost
-### Coded in pure vanilla Javascript, using the ES6 modules with Babel and Webpack
+### Coded in pure vanilla Javascript, using the ES6 Modules with Babel and Webpack

 ![thumbnail](micropost.png)